Fraunhofer-ITMP/AMR-KG/data/AMR/README.md

 A [person.csv]() file is present in each project.
 We encourage you to look into your respective project directory and fill in the data to keep the knowledge base updated.

-**If you do not have an ORCID, we would apppreciate you to register with an ORCID before updating you data.
+**If you do not have an ORCID, we would appreciate you to register with an ORCID before updating you data.
 You can sign-up [here](https://orcid.org/)**

 # How to add new data?

-For addition of new data intp the respective [person.csv]() files, follow the steps below:
+For addition of new data into the respective [person.csv]() files, follow the steps below:

 1. Open the respective project directory by clicking into itLets start by clicking the `AMR` directory.

 ![image](https://user-images.githubusercontent.com/45199062/116061525-409eaf00-a683-11eb-9728-a13b97b49dd3.png)

-2. In this directory you will get a sub-folder of the differnt projects involved.
+2. In this directory you will get a sub-folder of the different projects involved.
 From the list pick the relevant project.
 Lets, select `COMBINE`.

 ![image](https://user-images.githubusercontent.com/45199062/116061862-a25f1900-a683-11eb-92c3-b6680f6e0a49.png)

 3. In this folder, open the `person.csv` file by double-clicking it.

-4. When the file is open, click the edit button on the top right corner.
+4. When the file is open, click the edit button in the top right corner.

 ![image](https://user-images.githubusercontent.com/45199062/116063117-e0a90800-a684-11eb-8bf8-3788767b8f92.png)